szaumoor/ZSTweaks/ZSTweaks/README.md

   - All morally neutral alignments: +1 Damage, +1 Saving Throws, +5% Magic Resistance
   - True Neutral: +1 Armor Class, +1 Saving throws, +5% Magic Resistance, +5% critical hit chances with all weapons

 The rest stays the same.
-Side not: the THAC0 bonuses that it grants towards alignments (this is vanilla behavior) are universal, does not apply only to the equalizer, so if you put the weapon off-hand, and then put something else on your main hand, it shall be affected either way.
+Side note: the THAC0 bonuses that it grants towards alignments (this is vanilla behavior) are universal, does not apply only to the equalizer, so if you put the weapon off-hand, and then put something else on your main hand, it shall be affected either way.
 This can be a way of optimizing THAC0 against, for instance, Chaotic Evil targets, such as Demogorgon, when using a character that can duel wield effectively.

 This behavior is present in other weapons that have a thac0 bonus vs. types of enemies, such as the silver dagger.
 Only two-handed weapons can isolate the thac0 bonus (since you can't use another weapon at the same time).